• Beware Blue Skies: The Psychology of Drone Warfare

 The Centre for Drones and Culture (CDAC) engages in the interdisciplinary study of drones in art, war, humanitarianism, and the environment.

-The CDAC puts together events and publications related to the study of technology, aesthetics, and culture.
+The CDAC puts together projects, events, and publications related to the study of technology, aesthetics, and culture.

 It brings together different disciplines, including from the humanities, social sciences, and computer sciences, for understanding how drones are affecting facets of everyday life.